Nii Plange

-Nii Adamah Plange (born 26 June 1989) is a Ghanaian-born Burkinabé professional footballer who plays mainly as a right winger.
+Nii Adamah Plange (born 26 June 1989) is a professional footballer who plays mainly as a right winger.
+Born in Ghana, he plays for the Burkina Faso national team.

 Club career

 Born in Accra, Ghana, Plange began his career with local Feyenoord, moving to ASEC Mimosas on loan in July 2009.
 In the summer of 2012, following another spell with Feyenoord Ghana, he moved to Portugal and joined Sporting CP, initially being assigned to the reserves in the second division.
-He made his Primeira Liga debut in the last day of the season, playing one minute in a 4–1 away win against S.C.
+He made his Primeira Liga debut on the last day of the season, playing one minute in a 4–1 away win against S.C.
 Beira-Mar.

 On the last day of the summer transfer window of 2013, Plange moved to fellow league club Vitória de Guimarães.
 He played his first competitive game for his new team on 14 September, coming on as a 58th-minute substitute in a 1–0 success at Rio Ave FC. he scored his first goal in the Portuguese top level the following 8 February, but in 2–3 away loss to Vitória de Setúbal.

 Plange signed a two-year deal with Académica de Coimbra (also in the Portuguese top flight) on 16 July 2015.